TiffanyAmariuta/capstone-genetic-risk-prediction/weeks/02-Data.md

 TO DO: Download plink from [HERE](https://www.cog-genomics.org/plink/2.0/)

 Using the 1000 Genomes genotype data:
-* TO DO: convert the chromosome 15 VCF file to a trio of plink files with .bed/.bim/.fam extensions.
-* how many alleles are common; how many alleles are of low frequency or rare?
+* how many alleles are common (MAF > 5%); how many alleles are of low frequency (1% < MAF < 5%) or rare (MAF < 1%)?
-* if you stratify the individual in 1000 Genomes based on ancestry and make a list of common alleles for each ancestry, what is the overlap across populations?
+* if you stratify the individuals in 1000 Genomes based on ancestry and make a list of common alleles for each ancestry, what is the overlap across populations?

 ## Weekly Questions